Transcript #78: Setting Expectations for Open Source Participation

 07:09 That'd be great for people.

-07:11 One of the fun things about libraries.io is to look up, if you're trying to use a new package that you haven't used before, new library, you can look to see who else is using it.
+07:10 I think one of the things I was just playing with it, one of the fun things about libraries.io is to look up a, if you're trying to use a new package that you haven't used before, new library, you can look to see who else is using it.

 07:23 So you can maybe look at their source code and see how they're using it.